transcriptionpro/wuc-new/_altcoins/augur.md

 <p>For example, a market on the price of Apple with a range of 150 to 250 is more levered than one from 0 to 300.
 Leverage is when for every dollar you bet your position is equivalent to some lever ratio, so 3–1 leverage means for every dollar your position goes up or down you actually lose 3 or gain 3 dollars.
 This is in contrast to margin, which is when you are borrowing money or shares to buy or sell.
 Margin with margin calls is functionally almost the same as leverage in practice.</p>

 <p>Once 0x is out later this year or next faster trades and dark pools will be possible.
 0x enables partially off chain trading so people can create, modify, and cancel orders quickly without having to post a transaction to Ethereum each time.
 This’ll also decrease costs for placing and taking orders in general.
-Dark pools being a desirable thing may come as a surprise, but big whales aren’t going to want to be moving the market by placing super large orders on the book, they’ll prefer dark pools just as they do in traditional financial markets.
-Proof of stake will help with faster trades as well since block times will decrease by about a factor of 3.</p>
+Dark pools being a desirable thing may come as a surprise, but big whales aren’t going to want to be moving the market by placing super large orders on the book, they’ll prefer dark pools just as they do in traditional financial markets. <a href="/video-thoughts-future-of-money/">Proof of stake</a> will help with faster trades as well since block times will decrease by about a factor of 3.</p>

 <p>While the initial version of Augur will have markets denominated in ETH (which although that’ll work fine for short term trading / markets), for longer time horizon events the volatility will be too high.
 You don’t want to go long “Apple” on Augur, be right about the company, and end up losing money due to Ether volatility.
 The solution to this is to allow markets to be denominated in stablecoins, or cryptocurrencies that are stable with respect to the dollar or other fiat money. </p>